ian512549/new-nc-flix/README.md

 | title   | age_appropriate | in_stock_nearby | not_too_mainstream |
 | ------- | --------------- | --------------- | ------------------ |
 | x-men 2 | no              | yes             | yes                |

-## Task 6

-An Entity Relationship Diagram (ERD) is a good way to visualise the structure of a database and it's relationships.
-Use the following free software [dbdiagram.io](https://dbdiagram.io/home) to draw out the relationships between the different tables.

 # Section Two